-Did you know that while women account for 53% of new hires, only 3% of them become a CEO?
+Did you know that while women account for 53% of new hires, only 3% of CEOs are women?
 In 2018, among the Fortune 500 companies, only 24 had women in the position of.
 24 out of 500!
 These were just a couple of the shocking statistics on the dire state of diversity in leadership that Fabiola Eyholzer shared in her keynote at the Women in Agile session, which preceded the Business Agility Conference earlier this month in New York City.

 Diversity seems to be on everyone’s mind these days.
 For some, the need is obvious, but others have different concerns.
 For example, if we move more females into leadership positions, doesn’t that mean we are taking power away from men?
 According to Eyholzer, the answer is a resounding no. Creating better companies through diversity is not about taking or releasing power, it’s about leveling the playing field.
 “We all agree that we want to have the best leaders in our organization, and gender should not affect how we make that decision.”
 It’s about embracing diversity of thought, because it should not matter whether you’re a man or a woman or what your race, nationality, sexual orientation, age or religion is.
 What does matter is what you bring to the table.